 Overall, December is a great month to visit Walt Disney World if you can work around all of the caveats mentioned above.
 This is one of those months with so many exceptions that they almost swallow the rule.
 It is true that the bad times (in terms of crowds and weather) can be really bad, but the upside if you can plan around groups and the last two weeks, and you’re willing to roll the dice on weather, is so great that it’s tough to consider December a “bad” month.

 Our secret to visiting this time of year is starting your trip the Sunday after Thanksgiving, and ending it prior to Pop Warner starting.
 This is one of our favorite weeks of the year to go, and if you can manage to visit then, not only do you get all of the Christmas offerings, but crowds aren’t as chaotic, and there’s a greater likelihood of good weather.
 Just don’t go around spreading that ‘secret’ too much, as it may not stay a great time to visit if you do! 😉

 Do you like Walt Disney World in December?
 Are you a fan of the holiday offerings at Walt Disney World?
-Will you be visiting for Christmas, or are you holding off until 2021 when (hopefully) more of the normal guest experience and holiday entertainment is brought back?
+Will you be visiting for Christmas 2022?
+Hopeful that more of the normal guest experience is brought back for this holiday season?
 Do you agree or disagree with our advice?
 Any questions we can help you answer?
-Hearing your feedback—even when you disagree with us—is both interesting to us and helpful to other readers, so please share your thoughts below in the comments!
+Hearing your feedback–even when you disagree with us–is both interesting to us and helpful to other readers, so please share your thoughts below in the comments!